Launch Privileged Login Sessions

-in the e-mail invitation, authenticate themselves to the Privileged Access Manager web portal, review the request and approve or reject it.
+in the e-mail invitation, authenticate themselves to the Privileged Access Manager web portal, review the request and approve or deny it.

-- If any authorizers reject the request, e-mails are sent to all participants (UA, UB and LA) and the request is terminated.
+- If any authorizers deny the request, e-mails are sent to all participants (UA, UB and LA) and the request is terminated.

 - If M authorizers approve the request, thank-you e-mails are sent to all participants.
 The e-mail sent to the recipient includes a URL to an access disclosure page.

 - UB clicks on the e-mail URL and authenticates to Privileged Access Manager.

 - UB clicks on a button in the web portal to check-out privileged access.

 - UB then may click on a button to do one of the following (the options